douglas0204/tweet_sentiment_classification/README.md

 Project object:
 Twitter has become an important communication channel in times of emergency.
 Because of this, more agencies are interested in programatically monitoring Twitter.
 But, it’s not always clear whether a person’s words are actually announcing a disaster.
-Thus, this project is aim to build machine learning model which can classify tweet sentiment, in order to seperate tweets into "real disaster announcing tweet" and "non-disaster announcing tweet"
+Thus, this project is aim to build machine learning model which can classify tweet sentiment into "real disaster announcing tweet" and "non-disaster announcing tweet"